Maria Gonzalvez Dominguez

 About me

-MA in Hispanic Literature, University of La Rioja (Spain)
+MA in Hispanic Literature, University of La Rioja, Spain

-Postgraduate in Education, University of Murcia (Spain)
+Postgraduate Certificate in Education, University of Murcia, Spain

-MA in Computer Science, University of Alicante (Spain)
+MA in Computer Science, University of Alicante, Spain

-A level & GCSE Spanish examiner, UK
+A-level & GCSE Spanish Examiner, UK

 Teaching